buitienthanhnt/acar11x/packages/thanhnt/amuaglobal/src/doc/package.md

             "your-vendor/your-package": "@dev"
         }
     }

-Run composer update in your main Laravel project to link the package.
+# Run: composer update (in your main Laravel project to link the package.)

 5. Create a Service Provider:
 Inside your package's src directory, create a service provider file (e.g., YourPackageServiceProvider.php).
 This class will extend Illuminate\Support\ServiceProvider.
 Implement the register() and boot() methods to register services, publish configuration files, load views, define routes, etc.